paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

 **(h) Apportionments.—** Of the amounts made available for each fiscal year under section 5338(a)(2)(C)—

-(1) $30,000,000 for each fiscal year ending before October 1, 2014, and $24,986,301 for the period beginning on October 1, 2014, and ending on July 31, 2015, shall be set aside to carry out section 5307(h);
+(1) $30,000,000 shall be set aside each fiscal year to carry out section 5307(h);

 (2) 3.07 percent shall be apportioned to urbanized areas in accordance with subsection (j);

+(3) of amounts not apportioned under paragraphs (1) and (2)—

+  (A) for fiscal years 2016 through 2018, 1.5 percent shall be apportioned to urbanized areas with populations of less than 200,000 in accordance with subsection (i); and

-(3) of amounts not apportioned under paragraphs (1) and (2), 1.5 percent shall be apportioned to urbanized areas with populations of less than 200,000 in accordance with subsection (i);
+  (B) for fiscal years 2019 and 2020, 2 percent shall be apportioned to urbanized areas with populations of less than 200,000 in accordance with subsection (i);

 (4) 0.5 percent shall be apportioned to eligible States for State safety oversight program grants in accordance with section 5329(e)(6); and